 It is recommended that the applicant's baccalaureate preparation include a range of courses in liberal arts, such as English, philosophy, literature, history, religion, and ancient and modern languages, together with some work in the natural and social sciences, especially psychology and sociology.

 Admission to the Master Programs

-Following are requirements for an application to the MDiv or MTS Program:
+Following are requirements for an application to the Master Programs:

 1. A completed application form and a non-refundable application fee of \$30.